brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 I am going to stay as true to the original electronics as possible.
-In an ideal world it will be possible to integrate directly with a Model B. :-) I've been watching Craigslist and there are some tempting vintage IBM typewriters for sale!
+In an ideal world it will be possible to integrate directly with a Model B. :-) I've been watching Craigslist and there are some tempting vintage IBM typewriters for sale.
+But my family already thinks I'm crazy enough.

-In reality, I'll need to convert the signals on on the 40-pin connectors to a "normal" terminal interface of some kind.
+In reality, I'll need to convert the signals on the 40-pin connectors to a "normal" terminal interface of some kind.
 It would probably be possible to make a interface card for the Cadetwriter.